kaltura/kaltura-player-js/docs/how-to-build-a-plugin.md

 # Writing an Advanced Plugin
 An advanced plugin is such that comes as a self project and handles a version, tests, documentation, dev scripts and so on.
 All of the goods describes above can be achieved by using the `PlayKit JS Plugin Generator` tool.
-Read [here](https://github.com/kaltura/playkit-js-plugin-generator)  to learn how to do it!
+<br>Read [here](https://github.com/kaltura/playkit-js-plugin-generator)  to learn how to do it!